ammeyjohn/OpenTrends/OpenTrends.md

 * [Istanbul](https://github.com/gotwarlost/istanbul) (**BSD**) - A JS code coverage tool written in JS.

 ### Tools ###
+* [JSON Editor Online](https://github.com/josdejong/jsoneditor) (**Apache v2.0**) - JSON Editor Online is a web-based tool to view, edit, and format JSON.
+It has various modes such as a tree editor, a code editor, and a plain text editor.
 * [JSHint](https://github.com/jshint/jshint) (**MIT**) - JSHint is a community-driven tool to detect errors and potential problems in JavaScript code and to enforce your team’s coding conventions.
 It is very flexible so you can easily adjust it to your particular coding guidelines and the environment you expect your code to execute in.
 * [JSLint](https://github.com/douglascrockford/JSLint) (****) - JSLINT is a JavaScript function that implements the JSLint code quality tool.
 The JSLINT function is itself independent of the browser or any other platform, so it can be run in any JavaScript environment without modification.
 All that is required is to provide some plumbing to get source and options to JSLINT, and to do something interesting with its products.